Cressi Leonardo vs. Giotto – Recreational Dive Computers Compared

 Comparing the Cressi Leonardo and the Giotto

 Cressi designed two dive computers themselves: Leonardo and Giotto.
-While the Leonardo targets the entry-level market, the Giotto targets pretty much any experience level in the recreational diving market.
+While the Cressi Leonardo dive computer targets the entry-level market, the Giotto targets pretty much any experience level in the recreational diving market.
+Besides them targeting slightly different markets, what are the differences when you compare the Cressi Leonardo vs Giotto?

-After giving them a first glance, you see they have quite a few differences.
+After giving them a first glance, you see they have quite a few differences between both of these entry-level scuba diving computers.
 And no, that’s not only the price point.
-The Leonardo is cheaper by around $100 and is one of the most affordable scuba computers you can find.
-The price point of the Giotto but it does in return offer more functionality.
+The Leonardo is cheaper and is one of the most affordable scuba computers you can find.
+The price point of the Giotto is higher but it does in return offer more functionality.

 User Changeable Batteries

 The Leonardo and the Giotto have user exchangeable batteries.
-They cannot be hot-switched, meaning the current data stays while you switch, but you don’t have to bring or send the dive watch to a service center or dive shop.
+They cannot be hot-switched, meaning the current data is lost while you switch, but you don’t have to bring or send the dive watch to a service center or dive shop.

 This makes it easier to have a spare battery with you so you change it yourself if needed.
 They display the current battery level on the display of both models.